Sending RCS

 }

-By default, this request attempts to deliver the message via the RCS channel.
+By default, this request sends the message through RCS.

 {